-The estimated 1996 harp seal replacement harvest ('000 tons) are as follows:
+Table 1.
+Estimated 1996 harp seal replacement harvest ('000s).

-The estimated 1996 population is 4.6 million under the assumption of natural mortality of 0.1 per year based on an estimate of 4.5 million in 1994.
+The estimated 1996 population is 4.6 million under the assumption of natural mortality of 0.1 per year based on an estimate of 4.5 mill in 1994.
 The model assumes that no density dependent changes in the population are occurring; if natural mortality or vital parameters change, the estimates provided here will be invalidated.
 Since changes in reproductive rates have been shown to occur historically in harp seals, it is important that vital parameters continue to be monitored and new estimates made on a periodic basis.